geleto/cascador-ai/README.md

 Here’s how you can call them:

-1. **Using the Predefined Input**: Rely on the prompt/script and context set when the renderer is created - pre-compiled for speed:
+1. **Using the Predefined Input**: Rely on the prompt and context set when the renderer is created - pre-compiled template or script for speed:
    ```typescript
    import { create } from 'cascador-ai';